portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/index.md

 - *Taxonomies*: Pie chart illustrating the proportional distribution of the taxonomy categories.

-- *Taxonomies: TARGET Value: displays two pie charts with the actual and target allocation per category of the selected taxonomy.
+- *Taxonomies: TARGET Value: Displays two pie charts with the actual and target allocation per category of the selected taxonomy.

 - *Actual vs Target Allocation*: Displays a bar chart with the actual and target allocation per category.
 Left-clicking the chart displays a tooltip showing the deviation (delta).
--
+- *All time high*: Displays the highest value of the total portfolio (or an alternative data series).

 ### Performance widgets

 The first three widgets are single line text; representing the common performance indicators.